 Forget ordering your Christmas turkey early and dare to pick up a last minute bargain at Smithfield Meat Market.
 It’s a time-honoured London tradition going back 500 years.
 Every Christmas Eve, they hold a meat auction.
 Over 1,500 Londoners gather at the market to bag a cut-price turkey or a bargain joint of meat.
 It’s loud, busy and cash only.
 Don’t miss the coin toss where, if you guess heads or tails correctly, you will go home with a freebie.

-Eat & Drink: Pop in for festive pint and a mixed grill at The Fox & Anchor, a traditional Victorian London pub that’s been serving the porters at Smithfield Market for years.
+Eat & Drink: Pop in for festive pint and a mixed grill at The Fox & Anchor, a traditional Victorian London pub.
+It’s been serving the porters at Smithfield Market for years.
 It’s also a great place to stay if you’re looking for a gastro pub with rooms in the City of London.

 If you’ve always secretly loved model villages, this is for you.
 The Gingerbread City is an exhibition created by the Museum of Architecture.
-A team of architects, designers and engineers have worked together to imagine the theme of ‘the future city’ and built it using baked gingerbread.
-There are 60 gingerbread buildings including skyscrapers, as well as public parks, robots and flying cars.
-The Gingerbread city is on display at the Victoria and Albert Museum until 6 January.
-If you feel inspired, book your kids onto a ‘Make Your Own Gingerbread Workshop’ at the V&A. There are dates in both December and early January.
+Now in its fourth year, a team of architects, designers and engineers work together to imagine ‘the future city’ and build it using baked gingerbread.
+Transport is this year’s theme.
+The Gingerbread city is on display at Somerset House until 5 January.
+If you feel inspired, book your kids onto a ‘Make Your Own Gingerbread Workshop’.
+There are dates in both December and early January.

 Buy: Make your own gingerbread house at home with this kit from John Lewis & Partners.

-Eat & Drink: Walk to China Town to see the Chinese lanterns lit up followed by crispy duck pancakes in one of its many restaurants.
+Eat & Drink: Walk to China Town to see the Chinese lanterns lit up followed by dumplings and crispy duck pancakes in one of its many restaurants.

-Have a G&T at the Sipsmith Gin Pop Up
+Have a G&T at the Tangeray Townhouse in Holburn